hexaxsoftwares/houx.js/README.md

 }
 ```

-Pixel recommends the use of object widget for declarative syntax
+Hexax recommends the use of object widget for declarative syntax

 #### **LifeCycleHooks**

-Pixel provides you with some usefull callback functions that run at some specific stage of the life of a widget.
+Hexax provides you with some usefull callback functions that run at some specific stage of the life of a widget.

 ##### preBuild:
 Called Synchronously except in the case of an asynchronous widget, before the widget instances are instanciated or any build process  is even started.